vijaidjearam/blog/_posts/2023-03-13-Autoit-Encrypt-script.md

 • Restart Code Crypter.

 • Under Tab Encrypt, specify the Key ID ; this is the selector in array CCkey in MCFinclude.au3

+	*The KeyID 8 in the source code MCFinclude.au3

 • Under Tab Main, disable option [Create and enable option [ Encrypt]; then Press [Run]